 When women get together, they’re a pretty tough force to push back.

 American activist made famous by a 2000 film about her work on the legal case against Pacific Gas and Electric Company for water contamination.
 She continues to bring legal cases for environmental pollution and public health.

-You might not know: Brockovich has recently focused on cases related to women’s reproductive and pharmaceutical care.
+You might not know: Brockovich has also worked on cases related to women’s reproductive and pharmaceutical care.

 Co-founder of the German Green Party and leading international activist for peace and non-violence, ecology, feminism and human rights.

 You might not know: Petra Kelly spent her teenage years in the USA where she was inspired by the civil rights movement.